boxspah/picture-shiritori/rules.md

 ## Basic Play

 Players take turns submitting a word and a drawing representing the word.
-The selected word must begin with the same letter as the last letter of the word selected by the preceding player, as is true in Japanese shiritori.
+The selected word must begin with the same letter as the last letter of the word selected by the preceding player, like in Japanese shiritori.

 For example,

 > basketball --> levitate --> element

 The word must not have been already used in the match, regardless of which player used it.
 Only one form of any given word can be used per match.
-A form can be a conjugation, an alternate spelling, a plural form, a word with Latin suffix etc. (This is not a comprehensive list of what can be defined as a "form.")
+A form can be a conjugation, an alternate spelling, a plural form, or a word with Latin suffix.
+(This is not a comprehensive list of what can be defined as a "form.")
 It does not matter which form occurs first; all subsequent uses of the word and its forms are illegal.

 For example,